 Seven weeks before Easter are the week-long Maslenitsa festivities – Russia’s pancake week.
 They combine the pagan tradition of marking the end of winter and the beginning of spring with the Christian tradition of feasting and merrymaking before Lent.
 Each day there are different activities: making Maslenitsa dolls from straw and old clothes, making and eating lots of pancakes (blinis), sledging, playing on seesaws, singing, fist fights, visiting the in-laws, exchanging gifts, feasting and drinking tea or vodka.
 The Maslenitsa dolls are burned on the final day, and people jump over bonfires.

 Celebrations start the night before Easter Sunday.
 Churches are filled with lights and at dawn the bells ring out to announce that Easter has arrived.
-Everyone paints boiled eggs in bright colours and has a traditional feast.
+Everyone paints boiled eggs in bright colors and has a traditional feast.
 Typical Easter foods are round sweet bread and Easter cake served with sweetened curds, butter and raisins.
+Runs 4–10 March 2019.

 8 March: International Women’s Day